 Finding a good supplier is quite a challenge.
 There are many ways to find them such as trade shows, factories, the internet, contacts etc. But finding the right one for your business is the toughest part.

 You need to have a supplier that goes well with your terms and conditions and most especially quality and standards.
 Here are a few questions you need to ask your potential garment supplier in order to shortlist them for your final choice.

 Suppliers are sometimes overbooked with clients which makes them impossible to take on new customers.
 You don’t want to be on queue when working with a supplier.
 Partner with someone who puts you on priority.

 2. Can they provide your needs?

-Ask them if they can provide the supplies you need for your business such as fabric, trimmings and other miscellaneous items.
+Ask them if they can provide the supplies you need for your business such as fabric, trimmings and other miscellaneous items such as garment product design agency.
 Sometimes it is impossible to have a single supplier for all your garment manufacturing needs and you may need to work with different supplier for different items.

 3. What companies are they working for?
 Past and present.

 This will give you an idea of the quality of their materials since you can research on the products they are currently producing and the ones they have supplied for in the past.

 Some suppliers outsource some of their materials from other suppliers.
 Most of them keep this information as confidential, but if they say so, then might as well check out their source to have direct access and save a few bucks.

 You need to know what you are paying for and this should include a breakdown of your orders along with their respective prices accordingly.